| | | |

 3 Things I Want to Tell New Homeschooling Moms

-Maybe your kids aren’t even old enough to be in school yet, but you read and follow and wonder about this thing our family does.
+Maybe you’re a newbie homeschooling mom.
+Maybe your kids aren’t even old enough to be in school yet, but you read & follow & wonder about this thing our family does.

 First of all, it’s important that you know-

-There isn’t a right and wrong way to do this homeschooling thing.
+1) There isn’t a right and wrong way to do this homeschooling thing.

 I really wish someone had told me that in the early days.

-I am a rule keeper and a methods seeker.
+I am a rule keeper & a methods seeker.
 As a mom who chose home education as a way of life, it just made sense to me that there must be a RIGHT way to do this.

-Which, by the way, is exactly what home education is made up of.
+(Which, by the way, is exactly what home education is made up of.)

 These days, I don’t expect every day- or any day- to be perfect.

-Don’t be surprised when your inner ugliness rears its head.
+2) Don’t be surprised when your inner ugliness rears its head.

 I find it ironic that homeschooling has sometimes made me a terrible mother.